Linuxfabrik/lfops/CONTRIBUTING.rst

         virtualhost_port: 80
         template: 'localhost'

 Without the ``state`` key, the user has no way of achieving this, as they cannot remove previously defined elements from the list via the inventory.
-With the ``state`` key, the combine_lod-filter will remove the vHost:
+With the ``state`` key, the role knows it has to remove the vHost:

 .. code-block:: yaml